Before starting the discussion on actual chemistry topics, I thought of writing about something different today – the history of Indian Chemistry!

 Metallurgy

-Mahabharata also mentions Papilika Gold, which is a superior quality gold obtained from ant hills or termites mounds.
-This was gifted to Yudhistira by some tribal kings saying that it is a very special kind of gold.
-This Papilika Gold is equivalent to nano gold in present times, which has enormous applications in chemistry and other industries.
+Mahabharata also mentions ‘papilika gold‘, which is a superior quality gold obtained from ant hills or termites mounds.
+According to an anecdote, it was gifted to Yudhistira by some tribal kings.
+This papilika gold is equivalent to nano gold in present times, which has enormous applications in various industries.

 Nuclear Energy

 Ramayana and Mahabharata have many unambiguous references to nuclear weapons.
 The after-effects of weapons like Brahmastra and Pashupatastra mentioned in these texts are exactly similar to the annihilation effects caused by the atomic bombs.
-So nuclear energy was known and harnessed thousands of years ago!
+So, nuclear energy was known and harnessed thousands of years ago!
 In fact, many believe that the SHIVALINGA is nothing but a nuclear reactor and lord Shiva represents nuclear energy!
-Why would anyone think that?
-The following points will help understand this better –
+The following points help us understand why atomic energy is compared to Lord Shiva –

 3) Like nuclear plants, Shiva temples are also built near water bodies.
 Immense heat is produced in the reactor and thus a huge amount of water is required to cool it down.